sneppy/stallone/README.md

 }
 ```

-The return value of `Model.get(...keys)` is an instance of that model, which we'll call entity.
+The return value of `Model.get(keys)` is an instance of that model, which we'll call entity.
 Once the entity data is loaded, we can access its properties using a familiar syntax:

 ```
 console.log(user.email)